panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-11-20-PMC/2019-11-20-PMC_Meeting.md

 5. News from other proposals and events
     * FAIRsFAIR data repository certification
     * The [EOSC Stakeholders meeting](https://www.eoscsecretariat.eu/eosc-symposium) 24th to 28th November in Budapest
+    * Position Paper on EOSC by PaNOSC (added to the agenda 20/11/2019 by A. Gotz)

 6. Job openings and hirings